World's female foreign ministers to meet on Iran, Canada says | Law-Order

 During the meeting, officials will hear from women of Iranian heritage and discuss the state of women's and human rights in Iran, Joly's office said, adding that it would give them an opportunity to coordinate efforts and discuss "ways to increase their collective support for the Iranian people."
 Canada had joined other nations, including the United States, in imposing sanctions on Iran.

-Many of the world's female foreign ministers will discuss the 'brutal' crackdown against protesters in Iran during a virtual meeting this week hosted by Canada, Canadian Minister of Foreign Affairs Melanie Joly said in a statement on Wednesday.
+Many of the world's female foreign ministers will discuss the "brutal" crackdown against protesters in Iran during a virtual meeting this week hosted by Canada, Canadian Foreign Minister Melanie Joly said in a statement on Wednesday.
 Joly and 14 others will meet virtually on Thursday at 8 a.m.
-ET (12 p.m.
-GMT) to address unrest ignited by the death last month of Iranian Mahsa Amini while being held by Tehran's morality police.
+ET (1200 GMT) to address unrest ignited by the death last month of Mahsa Amini while being held by Iran's morality police.
 The incident has been a flashpoint for one of the boldest challenges to the Islamic Republic since the 1979 revolution.

 "My counterparts and I will gather to send a clear message: the Iranian regime must end all forms of violence and persecution against the Iranian people, including their brutal aggressions against women in particular," Joly said.
 "Canada will continue to stand by the courageous Iranians who are fighting for their human rights and standing up for their mothers, sisters, wives and daughters.
 Women's rights are human rights," she said.